phil-anderson/blurp/README.md

 WORK IN PROGRESS - CHECK BACK LATER

 *TODO*
-* BlurpStore - type as Impl and cast to interface in SEBR - Does this even work!?!!
 * BUG Tall, narrow viewport causes completion message to be truncated.
 * Add toString() methods to model objects
 * Add display of exceptions to the script complete code